Georges Perec: Work

 Many of Perec's novels and essays abound with experimental word play, lists and attempts at classification, and they are usually tinged with melancholy.

 Perec's first novel Les Choses (published in English as Things: A Story of the Sixties) (1965) was awarded the Prix Renaudot.

 Perec's most famous novel La Vie mode d'emploi (Life: A User's Manual) was published in 1978.
 Its title page describes it as "novels", in the plural, the reasons for which become apparent on reading.
 La Vie mode d'emploi is a tapestry of interwoven stories and ideas as well as literary and historical allusions, based on the lives of the inhabitants of a fictitious Parisian apartment block.
 It was written according to a complex plan of writing constraints and is primarily constructed from several elements, each adding a layer of complexity.
 The 99 chapters of his 600-page novel move like a knight's tour of a chessboard around the room plan of the building, describing the rooms and stairwell and telling the stories of the inhabitants.
 At the end, it is revealed that the whole book actually takes place in a single moment, with a final twist that is an example of "cosmic irony".
 It was translated into English by David Bellos in 1987.

 Perec is noted for his constrained writing.
 His 300-page novel La disparition (1969) is a lipogram, written with natural sentence structure and correct grammar, but using only words that do not contain the letter "e".
 It has been translated into English by Gilbert Adair under the title A Void (1994).
 His novella Les revenentes (1972) is a complementary univocalic piece in which the letter "e" is the only vowel used.
 This constraint affects even the title, which would conventionally be spelt Revenantes.
 An English translation by Ian Monk was published in 1996 as The Exeter Text: Jewels, Secrets, Sex in the collection Three.
-It has been remarked by Jacques Roubaud that these two novels draw words from two disjoint sets of the French language, and that a third novel would be possible, made from the words not used so far (those containing both "e" and a vowel other than "e").
+Jacques Roubaud remarked that these two novels draw words from two disjoint sets of the French language and that a third novel would be possible, made from the words not used so far (those containing both "e" and a vowel other than "e").